shimodii/todo-rofi/README.md

 	5: ./install.sh

 it will copy to your path with rofi_todo and you can run it from your application launcher or terminal.
+<br>you can also add key binding with keybinding tools!
 # Screenshots
 here some screenshots: